rabbitboots/quick_print/README.md

 QuickPrint updates an internal cursor position with every draw.
 When virtual tab stops are enabled, the next write is positioned relative to the current tab X position.
 It can draw text to the screen/canvas, or add text to a LÖVE Text object.

-Functions take effect immediately (there is no reshaping step, and limited memory of previous drawing operations), so it is limited in the kinds of layouts it supports.
+Functions take effect immediately (there is no reshaping step, and limited memory of previous drawing operations), so it's limited in the kinds of layouts it supports.
+The library was originally written for debug-printing.

 QuickPrint's writing functions are split into "plain" and "formatted" categories.
 The plain functions are lazy, in the sense that they convert all values to be printed to strings.
 As a result, LÖVE `coloredtext` sequences won't work.
 (Making it work is doable, but raises more design issues.)
 On the other hand, the formatted writing functions do not apply any type conversion, and are programmed to handle `coloredtext`.